Andromeda Black-Tonks

 Romances

-- Rabastan Lestrange (pure-blood; promised to marry by her family in the 1970s, but she disagrees)
+• Rabastan Lestrange (pure-blood; promised to marry by her family in 1971, as soon as she graduated, but she and Ted ran away together before it could happen)

 Enemies